external-secrets/external-secrets/Spec.md

 ## Summary

-This is a proposal to standardize the `ExternalSecret` CRD in an combined effort through all projects that deal with syncing external secrets.
-This proposal aims to do find the _common denominator_ for all users of `ExternalSecrets`.
+This is a proposal to standardize the External Secret Kubernetes operator CRDs in an combined effort through all projects that deal with syncing external secrets.
+This proposal aims to do find the _common denominator_ for all users of an External Secrets project.

 ## Motivation

 There are a lot of different projects in the wild that essentially do the same thing: sync secrets with Kubernetes.
 The idea is to unify efforts into a single project that serves the needs of all users in this problem space.

-As a starting point i would like to define a **common denominator** for a CustomResourceDefinition that serves all known use-cases.
+As a starting point I (@moolen) would like to define a **common denominator** for a Custom Resource Definition that serves all known use-cases.
 This CRD should follow the standard alpha -> beta -> GA feature process.

 Once the CRD API is defined we can move on with more delicate discussions about technology, organization and processes.